chadulous/PixelVision8wiki/GameData_TheBios.md

 You can call `ReadBiosData()` and `WriteBiosData()` to make changes to the bios at any time in your game.
 This is helpful when creating tools or if you want to store system-wide settings between sessions when you plan on creating stand-alone games.

-Call ReadBiosData in order to retrieve a bios string value.
-You can pass in an optional default value that will be returned if the key is not found
+Call `ReadBiosData()` in order to retrieve a bios string value.
+You can pass an optional default value that will be returned if the key is not found

 `ReadBiosData(key, defaultValue)`

-Call WriteBiosData() to save a string value to a supplied key.
+Call `WriteBiosData()` to save a string value to a supplied key.
 If the key exists in the bios, it will be overwritten by the new value

 `WriteBiosData(key, value)`